kembo001/word-to-html-2/README.md

 - Open the editor in your browser.
 - Use the toolbar to format text.
 - View the HTML output in the preview panel.
-- Copy or download the generated HTML for your projects.

 ## Roadmap